Sep 11, 2020

-This piece was reported by Molly Webster.
-It was produced by Annie McEwen, Matt Kielty, and Molly Webster, with help from Simon Adler.
+This update was reported by Molly Webster, and produced by Rachael Cusick.
+The original episode was produced by Annie McEwen, Matt Kielty, and Molly Webster, with help from Simon Adler.

 Special thanks to Ed Boyden, Cognito Therapeutics, Brad Dickerson, Karen Duff, Zaven Khachaturian, Michael Lutz, Kevin M. Spencer, and Peter Uhlhaas.

 Support Radiolab by becoming a member today at Radiolab.org/donate.

 Molly's note about the image:

 Those neon green things in the image are microglia, the brain’s immune cells, or, as we describe them in our episode, the janitor cells of the brain.
 Straight from MIT’s research files, this image shows microglia who have gotten light stimulation therapy (one can only hope in the flicker room).
 You can see their many, super-long tentacles, which would be used to feel out anything that didn’t belong in the brain.
 And then they’d eat it!

 Li-Huei and co’s gamma sound and light paper: Multi-sensory Gamma Stimulation Ameliorates Alzheimer’s-Associated Pathology and Improves Cognition